 Get things cookin' this Valentine's Day with these vegan date night recipes!
 From appetizers to main courses and dessert, you'll find all of the recipes you need for a romantic dinner at home here.

 Valentine's Day is just a few days away!
 I usually don't make too much of big deal about it, but I do like to have a nice dinner to celebrate.
 Because restaurants can be overpriced and crowded, Dennis and I rarely go out to dinner.
-In past years when the holiday has fallen on a weekend, we've trekked into New York City to see a matinee and get lunch at a nice vegan restaurant.
+In past years when the holiday has fallen on a weekend, we've trekked into New York City.
+We like to to see a matinee and get lunch at a nice vegan restaurant.
 We've found that the restaurants are usually pretty bare at lunchtime, as most people will be dinning out for dinner.

-Whether you have lots of time to prepare a meal or just a few minutes to cook dinner after work, these vegan recipes are perfect for Valentine's Day, Galentine's Day, or an evening with Netflix!
+Whether you have lots of time to prepare a meal or just a few minutes to cook dinner after work, these vegan date night recipes are perfect for Valentine's Day, Galentine's Day, or an evening with Netflix!